Skip to Main Content

 Japanese Regulatory Expertise

-Production managers fluent in Entertainment Visa processes, MLIT/JCAB drone rules, temple and shrine filming protocols, and Japanese production industry customs and hierarchy.
+Our production managers are fluent in Entertainment Visa steps and MLIT/JCAB drone rules.
+They also know temple and shrine filming protocols, plus the customs and ranks of the Japanese production industry.

 02.